rethinkdb-private/community-tools/capsule/README.md

 Here's a list of tags we use in Capsule, and what they mean:

 - *__system*: System DataTag that is used for one user, also named *__system*.
 Neither should be changed by a human -- it's used for bookkeeping by our import scripts (e.g. to record the last date of import for a particular set of users.)
-- _Blogger_: User that blog regularly and are good writers, and may be good candidates for a future RethinkDB-related blog post.
+- _Blogger_: Users that blog regularly and are good writers, and may be good candidates for a future RethinkDB-related blog post.
-- _Contributor_:  Users that contribute to any part of the  (the core RethinkDB project, documentation, example apps, etc.).
+- _Contributor_:  Users that contribute to any part of the RethinkDB ecosystem.
 - _Gift sent_: DataTag that notes if a gift has been sent to the user.
 Attaches a custom field for the date that the last gift was sent.
 - _GitHub issues_: Users that have opened an issue or commented on an issue on GitHub.
 - _Imported_: System tag that notes the set of users automatically imported or updated by a script, rather than a human being.
 Should be removed once the import process is complete.
 - _Job applicant_: Users that have applied for a position on the RethinkDB team in the past.
 - _Research_: Notes if someone on our team need needs to add additional information on the user, because minimal information was found in the initial review.
+If you add the research tag, add either:
+  *  a task if it requires a specific follow-up from a person on our team (e.g. "Slava should forward all emails from this user in his inbox."), and assign it to that person.
+  *  a note if more research is required, and not specific to a particular person (e.g. "We need to find out the name and organization of this unknown GitHub user.")
 - _RethinkDB Team_: Users that are actually on our team.
 - _Shirts for stories_: Users that have submitted a story to S4S.
 - _Signed CLA_: User that have signed the contributor license agreement, which is a necessary prerequisite before contributing to the core RethinkDB project or documentation.